Promoting a Safer Church

 Any safeguarding concerns in the parish should be brought to the attention of our local Parish Safeguarding Officer

-(PSO) in the first instance, who can seek further advice from Sharon Hassall, the Diocesan Safeguarding Adviser (DSA), as necessary.
-If you have a concern about the Parish please contact Sharon directly.
+(PSO) in the first instance, who can seek further advice from Catherine Smith, the Diocesan Safeguarding Adviser (DSA), as necessary.
+If you have a concern about the Parish please contact Catherine directly.

 Links to the Diocesan Safeguarding Team pages can be found here:

 We understand reporting abuse may be very difficult and that not everyone may want to contact the Diocesan Safeguarding Team.
 Below is a list of other agencies that are available to assist either on a 24-hour basis or through specialist helplines and services:

 - NSPCC Child Protection Helpline: 0808 800 5000 (lines free and open 24 hours).
 Phone if you are worried about a child.